Nickyang4900/Camera_Robot/README.md

 # Camera_Robot
-A remote-controlled robot with camera, used to transmitting image wirelessly.
+A remote-controlled robot via gamepad with a camera.As its name "Land Explorer" suggests，it is used to transmit image wirelessly.

 Codes are run on three boards：RaspberryPi，Arduino，and Mbed.